MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/productivity-tools.md

 - Process adherence and compliance that are specific to the contact center business organizations.
 - Lack of real-time insights to the customer, knowledge articles, and other relevant needs based on the context of the interaction.

-Agents need to tackle these challenges to achieve what their business and customers require.

-The Dynamics 365 Productivity Tools app helps address these challenges, aiding users to perform day-to-day operations in a fast, efficient, and process-compliant manner.
+The Dynamics 365 Productivity Tools app contains the following that help address these challenges, aiding users to perform day-to-day operations in a fast, efficient, and process-compliant manner.

-The Dynamics 365 Productivity Tools app contains the following tools:

 - [Macros](#macros)
 - [Agent scripts](#agent-scripts)